robin-vjc/robin-vjc.github.io/_posts/2017-12-5-approximate-solutions-to-milps.md

 %matplotlib notebook
 ```

-# Approximate solutions to MILPs
+# Approximate solutions to MILPs with nsopy

-One important application of first order methods for non-differentiable objectives is to solve dual problems associated to discrete/mixed-integer optimization programs, i.e., problems entailing binary or integer variables.
+One important application of the first order methods for non-differentiable convex models implemented in [nsopy](https://github.com/robin-vjc/nsopy) is to solve dual problems associated to discrete/mixed-integer optimization programs, i.e., problems entailing binary or integer variables.

+In this post I discuss how these tools can be used to retrieve approximate solutions to structured MILPs.

 ### Step 1